timescale/docs.timescale.com-content/basic-operations.md

 ```
 this creates a more compact, and thus efficient, index.

-If you would like to see what you can do with a full data set, you can check out our [tutorial][] or play around on your own with our [sample datasets][]
+If you would like to see what you can do with a full data set, you can check out our [basic tutorial][] or play around on your own with our [sample datasets][]

 [installed]: /getting-started/installation
 [API Reference]: /timescaledb-api
-[tutorial]: /getting-started/tutorial
+[basic tutorial]: /tutorials/tutorial-hello-nyc
 [sample datasets]: /getting-started/other-sample-datasets